 8. Who are cloud consumers?

-Cloud consumers are the individuals or groups within a business unit that use the various cloud services provided to get a task done.
+Cloud consumers are individuals or groups within a business unit that use the various cloud services provided to complete a task.

 9. Describe the Cloud Computing Architecture